Tuesday, 15 July 2025

 Assessing Progress and Mapping the Future of Egypt’s Mining Sector

-After one year in office, HE ENG Karim Badawi, Egypt’s Minister of Petroleum and Mineral Resources, has led significant advancements in Egypt’s mining sector, notably finalising the Model Mining Exploitation Agreement, alongside industry partners Barrick Gold Corporation and AngloGold Ashanti.
+After one year in office, HE Eng Karim Badawi, Egypt’s Minister of Petroleum and Mineral Resources, has led significant advancements in Egypt’s mining sector, notably finalising the Model Mining Exploitation Agreement, alongside industry partners Barrick Gold Corporation and AngloGold Ashanti.
 This framework is designed to unlock Egypt’s rich mineral resources, modernise the mining sector and position the country prominently on the global investment map.
 Moving forward, the continued implementation of investor-friendly policies, together with investments in people and talent development, will be essential for fully realising the sector’s economic potential and achieving a mining contribution of 6% to Egypt’s GDP.
 As these reforms gain momentum, what new mining concessions and bid rounds can investors anticipate in the coming months?

 Attendee Insights

-This fireside chat with HE ENG Karim Badawi will offer an exclusive look into Egypt’s mining roadmap, reviewing progress achieved since his appointment, and the government’s long-term vision for sector growth.
+This fireside chat with HE Eng Karim Badawi will offer an exclusive look into Egypt’s mining roadmap, reviewing progress achieved since his appointment, and the government’s long-term vision for sector growth.